Top of the page

 Somatic loss of heterozygosity in Ferguson-Smith-related SCC has been demonstrated at this genomic location, suggesting that TGFBR1 can act as a tumor suppressor gene.
 The long arm of chromosome 9 has also been a site of interest in sporadic SCC.
 Up to 65% of sporadic SCCs have been found to have loss of heterozygosity at 9q22.3 between D9S162 and D9S165.

 SCC occurring at extremely early ages is a hallmark of oculocutaneous albinism.
-Albinism is a major risk factor for skin cancer in individuals of African ancestry.[33,87] One report describing a cohort of 350 albinos in Tanzania found 104 cutaneous cancers; of these, 100 were SCCs, three were BCCs, and one was melanoma.
+Albinism is a major risk factor for skin cancer in individuals of African ancestry.[18,71] One report describing a cohort of 350 albinos in Tanzania found 104 cutaneous cancers; of these, 100 were SCCs, three were BCCs, and one was melanoma.
 The median age for this population was 10 years.
-Similar proportions of skin cancer diagnoses were observed in a Nigerian population, with 62% of dermatological malignancies diagnosed as SCC, 16% as malignant melanoma, and 8% as BCC.
+Similar proportions of skin cancer diagnoses were observed in a Nigerian population, with 62% of dermatological malignancies diagnosed as SCC, 16% as melanoma, and 8% as BCC.
+Of note, some melanomas found in individuals with albinism do contain melanin.

 Two types of oculocutaneous albinism are known to be associated with increased risk of SCC of the skin.
 Oculocutaneous albinism type 1, or tyrosinase-related albinism, is caused by pathogenic variants in the tyrosinase gene, TYR, located on the long arm of chromosome 11.
 This type of albinism accounts for about one-half of cases in individuals of Caucasian ancestry.
 The OCA2 gene, also known as the P gene, is altered in oculocutaneous albinism type 2, or tyrosinase-positive albinism.
 Both disorders are autosomal recessive, with frequent compound heterozygosity.